NICHD-BSPC/multiome-wf/docs/configuration/config.rst

 If you are running on a different cluster, you should inspect the following files:

 - `WRAPPER_SLURM`
+- Before Snakemake 7.29:
     - the `config/clusterconfig.yaml` file (see :ref:`clusterconfig`)
     - `lib/cluster_specific.py`.
 This module currently has a single function that, when called, will inspect the current environment variables and make any necessary changes, returning the temp dir.
 Other cluster-specific code may go here (see `cluster_specific`)
+- After Snakemake 7.29:
+    - Profile config files from the `NIH HPC <https://github.com/NIH-HPC/snakemake_profile.git>`_

 The default configuration we provide is specific to the NIH Biowulf cluster.
 To run a workflow on Biowulf, from the top-level project directory,